 What if I have external appointments whilst in program (e.g. Court, Psychiatrist)?

-Special circumstances will be taken into consideration when applications for leave are received.
+Clients can attend court and external appointments whilst in the program and special circumstances will be taken into consideration when applications for leave are received.

 “On my way to Kedesh I had a feeling of grief, anxiety and curiosity.
 It was a moment where I could stop and breathe, and be relieved to know I can drop the pressures of my current life and know that in the forthcoming weeks I will be looked after.
 The best part of being at Kedesh has been having my basic needs met and being in an environment where I can be comfortable in sharing my experiences, trust in being myself and be encouraged in a group dynamic.
 Since being at Kedesh, I have been learning to be content with my life, and find a path that allows me to be myself, acknowledge my faults and failures and honour my strengths and qualities”.